Who is Vinod Adani, the mysterious elder brother at the heart of the Adani crisis?

-As the Adani Group’s crisis gets deeper, more attention is being directed to Vinod Adani, the older brother of the group’s founder Gautam Adani.
+As the Adani Group’s crisis gets deeper, more media attention is being directed at Vinod Adani, the older brother of the group’s founder Gautam Adani.

 US investment firm Hindenburg Research has alleged that Vinod Adani is responsible for creating and managing a vast network of offshore shell entities meant for stock parking, market manipulation and laundering money, to help the conglomerate’s companies maintain their appearance of financial health.